IMPORTANT NOTICE TO ATHLETES AND PARENTS OF ATHLETES ATTENDING A WGC SKI RACE CLUB TRAINING SESSION!

 Parents or helpers may NOT be present on the start ramp or at the top of the slope, unless special permission is given in advance of the day.
 Only the designated racers may be in the start area at any one time.

 Racers may not take additional skis to the start with them.
 Only one set of skis may be present with each racer at the top of the slope.
 Racers may change skis between runs at the bottom of the slope.
+No skis may be sprayed or have start wax applied to the skis whilst on the start ramp.

 Any racer who is not present at the start when called will not be allowed to start and will forfeit that run.
 They may still start their other runs and record a time.